SolidBlock-cn/extshape/README-en.md

 At present this mod supports Minecraft Java Edition 1.19.4-1.16.4.
 Please install the relevant mod according to your MC version (mod for 1.19.2 is compatible with 1.19.1 and 1.19, mod for 1.18.1 is compatible with 1.18; mod for 1.16.5 is compatible for 1.16.4) and requires Fabric API and BRRP.
 Besides, Mod Menu is usually needed (but not required) to open mod config screen.

-**Notice: The mod requires BRRP (Better Runtime Resource Pack) to run, so you must have this mod installed.
-BRRP is a branch of ARRP; please do not install both BRRP and ARRP simultaneously, or some unexpected issues may happen.**
+**Notice: The mod requires BRRP (Better Runtime Resource Pack) to run.**

+If you have installed Extended Block Shapes and Blockus, you may also optionally install [Extended Block Shapes - Blocks](#Blocks), to add inter-mod support for Blockus.

 [Click here](UpdateLog-en.md) for previous update logs.
 Welcome to join Tencent QQ group **587928350** or KaiHeiLa channel invitation code **KlFS0n** to experience the latest update of this mod.